AlvarFred/Exjobb-Teller/README.md

 To be able to test the game you need to add Export option for HTML5 and build *outside of the repo* so that build files are not accedentally added tot he git repo.
 The project contains a custom html-file for starting models which currently uses pose but we will replace that with the head tracking.

-Also, the game need to start with an instruction page, run with a game timer that takes 2 minuted before ending and that is here part of the file system in place.
+Also, the game need to started with an instruction page, run with a game timer that takes 2 minuted before ending and that is here part of the file system in place.
 Game-time is forced by the game-loader and currently the timer is in the games but in the fugure the game-timer will be moved to the Client.